WINNIE-MBINYA/printf/README.md

 h
 Conversion specifiers to handle: d, i, u, o, x, X

-Repo:

-GitHub repository: printf

 9. Print some money and give it to us for the rain forests
 #advanced
 Handle the field width for non-custom conversion specifiers.

-Repo:

-GitHub repository: printf

 10. The negative is the equivalent of the composer's score, and the print the performance
 #advanced
-Handle the precision for non-custom conversion specifiers.
+Handle the precision for non-custom conversion specifier

-Repo:

-GitHub repository: printf

 11. It's depressing when you're still around and your albums are out of print
 #advanced
 Handle the 0 flag character for non-custom conversion specifiers.

-Repo:

-GitHub repository: printf

 12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection
 #advanced
-Handle the - flag character for non-custom conversion specifiers.
+Handle the - flag character for non-custom conversion specifiers

-Repo:

-GitHub repository: printf

 13. Print is the sharpest and the strongest weapon of our party
 #advanced
 Handle the following custom conversion specifier:

 r : prints the reversed string
-Repo:

-GitHub repository: printf

 14. The flood of print has turned reading into a process of gulping rather than savoring
 #advanced
 Handle the following custom conversion specifier:

 R: prints the rot13'ed string
-Repo:

-GitHub repository: printf

 15. *
 #advanced
 All the above options work well together.

-Repo:

-GitHub repository: printf